Best Bluetooth Speakers Under $50 in 2026: 6 Picks

 #Sony SRS-XB100: Best for Room-Filling Sound

 Sony’s XB100 uses a 360-degree speaker layout.
 It sounds the same from every angle.
-We placed it in the center of a dinner table and everyone heard clearly without anyone needing to sit on the ‘right side’ of the speaker, which is a real advantage over front-firing designs at group dinners or parties.
+Set it in the center of a dinner table and everyone hears clearly without anyone needing to sit on the ‘right side’ of the speaker, which is a real advantage over front-firing designs at group dinners or parties.

-The IP67 rating adds dust resistance.
-In our testing, battery life hit about 15 hours at moderate volume.
+The IP67 rating adds dust resistance, and battery life is strong at moderate volume.

 Pros: 360-degree sound, IP67 dust + water, 16-hour battery, built-in strap